rkaunismaa/NLP4HTML/README.md

 I want to see how far I can get with scraping yahoo finance data with scrapy ...

 Nice!
 The yahoo scraping spider works just great!! ...
 Again, thanks to chatGPT for help!

+Hmmm ... noticing in the mostactive.jsonl file that a bunch of fields are empty ... gonna try working through fixing some of them.